sbabic/swupdate/doc/source/sw-description.rst

 -----

 There are two ways to update the bootloader (U-Boot) environment.
-First way is to add a file with the list of variales to be changed and setting "uboot" as type of the image.
+First way is to add a file with the list of variables to be changed and setting "uboot" as type of the image.
 This inform swupdate to call the U-Boot handler to manage the file.